sudislife/sudislife/README.md

 ❌ Can carry you in video games
 <br>

-## How to train a robot
+## How to train your robot
-Here's a random video of me giving a presentation of the robot Pepper during open day
+Here's a random video of me coding the robot Pepper to dance
 <br>
 <p align="center" width="100%">
 <a href="https://youtube.com/shorts/iYLsXjNKgI0?feature=share">